daenvil/MCDatapacks/pages/vegancraft/ethical_textiles.md

 #### Faux Leather

-Crafted with 3 slime balls and either 3 of the following ingredients:
+Crafted with 3 slime balls or resin clumps and either 3 of the following ingredients:
 - Cactus
 - Dark oak log or wood
 - Bamboo block